 What Are Their Beliefs?

-The Gahois employ Bhargava Brahmans for their priests, and these are presumably the descendants of the schoolmaster who founded the caste.
-At the thirteenth-day feast after a death the Brahmans must be fed first before the members of the caste.
-On this occasion thirteen brass or earthen vessels are filled with flour, and a piece of money, and presented to thirteen Brahmans, while the family priest receives a bed and piece of cloth.
+The Gahois employ Bhargava Brahmins for their priests, and these are presumably the descendants of the schoolmaster who founded the caste.
+At the thirteenth-day feast after a death the Brahmins must be fed first before the members of the caste.
+On this occasion thirteen brass or earthen vessels are filled with flour, and a piece of money, and presented to thirteen Brahmins, while the family priest receives a bed and piece of cloth.
 The priests are said to be greedy, and to raise quarrels over the value of the presents given to them.

 At the Diwali festival the Gahois worship the implements of their trade, pen and ink, and their account-books.
 The Gahois are Vaishnava Hindus, and abstain from all flesh and alcoholic liquor.
 They trade in grain and groceries, and are bankers and moneylenders.